tejnal0999/volvo-congestion-tax-cal/README.md

 ## What can be done on application if given more time?
 - Swagger INTEGRATION
-- Solution that coule be re usual for all use cases ex: handling different tax rules,
+- Solution that coule be re useful for all use cases ex: handling different tax rules,
 - Add data persistence layer
 - Add support for global exception handling using [ @ControllerAdvice ] spring feature
 - Add test coverage both unit and spring integration tests